Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Other Sources: The Manorial Documents Register (MDR) includes records held in the East Riding Archives and those held elsewhere, it can be consulted online.
 Interpreting these records can be difficult and time-consuming, help in understanding them is given in books such as Using Manorial Records by Mary Ellis and Manorial Records by Denis Stuart.

 What is it?
 Estate records contain a wide variety of subject matter.
 These can include estate surveys, rentals, title deeds and maps.
 Larger collections may contain estate accounts recording expenditure on buildings, alterations and repairs.
 There can be documents about a family's social, political, religious or sporting interests and about their military service or travel abroad.
 These records can relate to the large landed estates of the gentry, such as the Chichester-Constables and Strickland-Constables, as well as to families and individuals.
-They often provide a valuable insight into the daily lives of ordinary people in villages of the East Riding.
+They often provide valuable insight into the daily lives of ordinary people in villages of the East Riding.
 These records may also provide copies and extracts from wills.

 What we have: We hold a large number of important collections of East Riding family and estate records as well as solicitors' archives containing records of previous clients.